 Visit the Chancery and the House of the Centaur

 These two former private mansions were built in the 16th century.
-Do not hesitate to go to the Chancery to get some explanations on the heritage of Loches through a permanent exhibition and another on the tomb of Agnès Sorel (both exhibitions are accessible for free).
-Also, don’t miss the House of the Centaur and its sculpted facade representing Hercules piercing the centaur Nessus with an arrow while he abducts his wife Deianira.
+Don’t hesitate to visit the Chancellerie to get some insights into the heritage of Loches through a permanent exhibition and another one about the tomb of Agnès Sorel (both exhibitions are accessible for free).
+Also, do not miss the Maison du Centaure and its sculpted facade representing Hercules piercing the centaur Nessus with an arrow as he abducts his wife, Deianira.

 8 Rue du Château, 37600 Loches